Encrypt-S/navpi/README.md

 - Press enter, or click the `Encrypt Wallet` button.
 - Write down your new password.

+## Unlock for staking

+Whenever you reboot your device, you need to make sure it is unlocked for staking to earn your rewards.

+- Log into the Web Interface of the NavPi.
+- On the home page click the button that says `Your Wallet Is Locked, Click To Change`.
+- Enter your password into the box next to where it says `Unlock for Staking Only`.
+- Press enter, or click the `Unlock for Staking Only` button.
+- Go back to the home page and the button should now say `Your Wallet Is Unlocked For Staking, Click To Change`.
+- You are all ready to earn staking rewards now.

 # Backup your wallet

 - Log into the Web Interface of the NavPi.